-Jon’s first true writing success was with a 2008 autism support booklet entitled Same Child, Different Day: One family’s experiences during the first year after a child’s autism diagnosis.
+Jon’s best writing success came from a 2008 autism support booklet entitled Same Child, Different Day: One family’s experiences during the first year after a child’s autism diagnosis.
 That work found a moderate world-wide audience, with readers in South Africa, New Zealand, Turkey, Canada, and of course, the US.
-He parlayed that success with more autism-related works, including writing news articles for EPEC and ARCTIC, two of his local autism support and awareness groups.
+He parlayed that success with more autism-related works, including writing news articles for local autism support and awareness groups.

 The first act of What Cricket Knows has been reviewed by a professional director/actor and member of the Actor’s Equity Association and Vermont’s Weston Playhouse.
 Her comments: “The comedy is great;” “Lots of suspense and high stakes;” & “WOW!
 Love it!”

 Jon lives in New England with his wife and two of his seven fantastic children.
 He’s an accomplished cook and even washes and folds laundry (Nifty fact: he owns a washer and dryer previously owned by Wade Boggs).
 He also enjoys spending time as a tractor trailer driver, if you can believe that, and he is surprisingly fluent in Spanish.